Also known as: Tularemia test and Serology for Francisella tularensis

 - Excessive bleeding

 - Infection (a slight risk any time the skin is broken)

-Serology for tularemia is a blood test that checks for infection due to a bacterium called Francisella tularensis, which causes the disease tularemia.
+Serology for tularemia is a blood test that checks for infection caused by bacteria called Francisella tularensis (F tularensis), which causes the disease tularemia.

 How the Test is Performed

 The sample is sent to a laboratory where it is examined for francisella antibodies using a method called serology.
 This method checks if your body has produced substances called antibodies to a specific foreign substance (antigen), in this case F tularensis.

 Antibodies defend your body against bacteria, viruses, and fungi.
 If antibodies are present, they are in the serum of your blood.
 Serum is the liquid portion of blood.

 When the needle is inserted to draw blood, you may feel moderate pain.
 Others feel only a prick or stinging.
 Afterward, there may be some throbbing or bruising.
 This soon goes away.

 This blood test is done when tularemia is suspected.

 A normal result is no antibodies are found in the serum.